sazzad-dev/shopping-cart/README.md

 # shopping-cart
-This project was created using vanilla JS.
+This project was created using HTML, CSS and vanilla JS.